 Reviewing a Herbie Hancock concert, Lancaster, PA writer Michael Kushner said, "Preceding Herbie Hancock on the bill, Third Stream’s reception by the crowd was just short of fantastic.
 Hancock praised the Central Pennsylvania group between his first two numbers, drawing cheers from the audience".
 Writing about another performance, Dick Sassaman, music editor of the Harrisburg Independent Press said, "Third Stream recently played at the first half of the highly successful concert with Brazilian arranger/pianist Eumir Deodato at Penn State University.
 As far as jazz was concerned, Third Stream scored a clear cut victory."

-The quartet continues to bring quality music to their audiences through concerts, clinics, parties, wedding receptions and lectures.
-Third Stream has stood the test of time and is here to stay.
+With the addition of Greg Strohman on trombone and keyboard, we continue to refine our sound, expanding the musical possibilities of the group with exciting new arrangements and compositions.
+Third Stream continues to bring quality music to their audiences through concerts, clinics, parties, wedding receptions and lectures.
+We have stood the test of time and are here to stay.